 Ancient Castles in La Rioja, Spain

-There are some stunning medieval castles dotted around the area of La Rioja, including 15th century Castillo de Sajazarra, for which you can only visit the exterior.
+There are some stunning medieval castles dotted around the Rioja region, including 15th century Castillo de Sajazarra, for which you can only visit the exterior.
 Castillo de Aguas Mansas is located in the town of Agoncillo and can be visited on weekdays.

 Battle of The Wine!